waleeddplit/ai-decor/QUICKSTART.md

 # 🚀 Quick Start Guide - Art.Decor.AI

-Get the Art.Decor.AI platform running on your local machine in minutes.
+Get the Art.Decor.AI platform running on your local machine in **5 minutes**!

 ---